Je5ter/World-of-Battleship/README.md

 If you prefer, there is an easy way of installing **Python 3.5.4** and **Kivy** (with all dependencies) thanks to the **Conda** package manager.
 We recommend to use the lite version of **Anaconda**, wich is called **Miniconda**.
 To install this environnement, please check [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

-Once the Conda environnement is installed with Python 3.5.4, simply run the following command inside a command prompt :
+Once the Conda environnement is installed with Python 3.5.4, run the following command inside a command prompt :
 ```sh
 conda install kivy -c conda-forge
 ```